 Lashkar-Gah Surgical Centre

-Over 30% of the admitted patients in Lashkar-gah Surgical Centre are under the age of 14.
+Over 30% of the patients admitted at the Lashkar-Gah Surgical Centre are under the age of 14.

-In 2004, EMERGENCY opened a Surgical Centre for war victims in Lashkar-Gah.
-Named after the Italian journalist and pacifist Tiziano Terzani, the centre is the only free specialised facility in an area – the Helmand province – where fighting between Afghan National Army troops and the Taliban, International Security Assistance Force (ISAF) aerial strikes, and antipersonnel mines are all still a very heavy threat for civilians.
+In 2004, EMERGENCY opened its Surgical Centre for War Victims in Lashkar-Gah.
+Named after the Italian journalist and pacifist Tiziano Terzani, the centre is the only free specialist facility in an area – Helmand province – where fighting between the Afghan National Army and the Taliban; International Security Assistance Force (ISAF) airstrikes; and antipersonnel landmines remain a severe threat to civilians.

 Network of Aid